Body Corporate Insurance in Christchurch

 How does earthquake history affect Christchurch body corporate insurance?

 The 2010/2011 Canterbury earthquakes permanently changed Christchurch's insurance landscape.
-Premiums are typically 10-35% higher than Auckland, TC3 land classifications affect coverage, and some buildings have pre-existing damage exclusions.
+Premiums are typically premium expectations vary materially by region and property risk profile, TC3 land classifications affect coverage, and some buildings have pre-existing damage exclusions.
 New builds and fully repaired buildings generally fare better.

 Can I get insurance for TC3 land in Christchurch?